How The Next Generation Of Fashion Trailblazers Is Advocating For A Size-Inclusive Future

 While these steps are crucial for more brands to expand their plus-size selection and improve fit, ethical stylist Kat Eves — who dressed celebrities including Caleb Hearon, Steph Tolev, and Dulcé Sloan — says that the next frontier should be growing size-inclusivity in the sustainability space that continues to overlook plus-size shoppers.

-“Part of being an ethical brand is centering inclusivity.
+“Part of being an ethical brand is centring inclusivity.
 You can’t really be ethical if you are exclusive,” she says.
-“Ethical fashion is especially important to plus-size people because we come from a place of being treated as less than, so that’s even more of a reason why we need to be committed to not marginalizing.”
+“Ethical fashion is especially important to plus-size people because we come from a place of being treated as less than, so that’s even more of a reason why we need to be committed to not marginalising.”

 And exclusivity has never been so out of fashion.